HiPERCAM/hipercam/docs/reduction.rst

 Bias frames
 ===========

-All CCD images come with a near-constant electronic offset called the "bias" which ensures that the counts are always positive and helps ensure optimum readout properties.
+CCD images come with a near-constant electronic offset called the "bias" which ensures that the counts are always positive and helps ensure optimum readout properties.
 This offset does not represent genuine detected light and must be subtracted off any image.
 The